sipart/spring_lab/readme.md

 * PE router imagesimages are all QEMU Junos 17.3R3-S2.2
 * R and R7 are the route reflectors
 * CE vSRX site routers will be Junos v12.1x47-d15.4 QEMU images
+* root user password is lab123
+* lab user password is lab123